renan2911/aurora-api/README.md

 See the project in [Azure](http://aurora-project.azurewebsites.net/swagger/index.html).

 ## About:
 The Aurora project was developed during the Digital Innovation One course.
-Prof: Alex Alves.
+Prof: Alexandre Daccas.